matter-labs/zksync-lite-docs/docs/faq/security.md

 However, users have a fundamental right to opt-out of a future upgrade.
 A new upgrade must be announced via the zkSync contract and all users get a 4-week notice period to exit in case they don't like the changes.

-NOTICE: The beta will be deployed with a 1-day notice period, which will soon be bumped up to 1 week, then to 2 weeks, and finally to 4 weeks.
+NOTICE: Currently, the beta is deployed with a 2-week notice period, and eventually will be bumped to 4 weeks.
 In the future, this opt-out mechanism will be replaced by a strict opt-in.

 ## Cryptography used